Nature vs Nurture

 Distractability

-Specific learning disabilities resulting from high levels of distractability, such as ADHD, have been found to be linked to numerous inherited genes.
-Unfortunately, there are no genetic tests to determine whether someone has ADHD; however, after nearly 2,000 studies, it has been found that the genes typically linked to ADHD often run in families.
+Specific learning disabilities resulting from high levels of distractibility, such as ADHD, have been found to be linked to inherited genes.
+Although there are no genetic tests to determine ADHD, studies have shown that genes associated with ADHD tend to run in families.

 Leadership

-In a newer study, specific inherited DNA sequences were found to correlate with leadership abilities.
-In this study, a particular genotype was found associated with passing leadership abilities down through generations.
+In a recent study, certain inherited DNA sequences were found to correlate with leadership abilities.
+It suggests that leadership skills may be passed down through generations through a specific genotype.

 Neuroticism

-During the Minnesota twin studies, scientists found that certain traits, including neuroticism, were inheritable.
-People with this trait are more vulnerable to stress and are often seen as more nervous and sensitive to stimuli, while those without may have a more positive and calm demeanor.
+During the Minnesota twin studies, scientists discovered that certain traits, including neuroticism, are heritable.
+People with neuroticism are more prone to stress and often appear more nervous and sensitive to stimuli.
+In contrast, those without this trait may have a more positive and calm demeanor.

 Environmental influences on personality traits